Fusion frames for operators and atomic systems: Introduction

 \section{Introduction}

 Frames were first introduced by Duffin and Schaeffer \cite{duffin1952class} to study some problems in nonharmonic Fourier series, reintroduced in 1986 by Daubechies, Grossmann, and Meyer \cite{daubechies1986painless}, and popularized from then on.
-Nice properties of frames make them very useful in characterization of function spaces and other fields of applications such as signal processing \cite{li2015compensation}, sampling \cite{eldar2003sampling}, coding and communications \cite{leng2011optimald,leng2011optimal}, filter bank theory \cite{bolcskei1998frame} and system modeling \cite{ward1998construction}.
+Nice properties of frames make them very useful in characterization of function spaces and other fields of applications such as signal processing \cite{li2018frame}, sampling \cite{eldar2003sampling}, coding and communications \cite{han2018recovery}, filter bank theory \cite{bolcskei1998frame} and system modeling \cite{ward1998construction}.
 Let $I$ be a countable index set and $\hs$ denote Hilbert space.
-A sequence $\{f_i\}_{i\in I}$ is called a frame for $\hs$ if there exist constants $0 \textless A_1\le B_1\textless \infty$ such that
+A sequence $\{f_i\}_{i\in I}$ is called a frame for $\hs$ if there exist constants $0< A_1\le B_1< \infty$ such that

-The fusion frame (frames of subspaces) which was introduced by Casazza and Kutyniok \cite{casazza2004frames} is a natural generalization of frame theory and related to the construction of global frames from local frames in Hilbert spaces \cite{bownik2015combinatorial}.
-Due to this property, fusion frames are special suiting for applications such as distributed processing, parallel processing of large frame systems \cite{casazza2008fusion}, optimal transmission by packet encoding \cite{bodmann2007optimal}, high energy physics \cite{leng2013duals} and so on.
+The fusion frame (frames of subspaces) which was introduced by Casazza and Kutyniok \cite{casazza2004frames} is a natural generalization of frame theory and related to the construction of global frames from local frames in Hilbert spaces.
+Due to this property, fusion frames are special suiting for applications such as distributed processing, parallel processing of large frame systems \cite{casazza2008fusion}, optimal transmission by packet encoding \cite{bodmann2007optimal}.

 Throughout this paper, $\hs$, $\hs_1$ and $\hs_2$ are separable Hilbert spaces.
 We denote by $\ls(\hs_1,\hs_2)$ the space of all bounded linear operators between $\hs_1$ and $\hs_2$.
 If $\hs_1=\hs_2=\hs$, then $\ls(\hs_1,\hs_2)$ is denoted by $\ls(\hs)$.
 For $T\in\ls(\hs)$, the range and the kernel of $T$ are denoted by $R(T)$ and $N(T)$, respectively, the pseudo-inverse of $T$ is denoted by $T^{\dagger}$. \begin{definition} Let $\{W_i\}_{i\in I}$ be a sequence of closed subspaces in $\hs$, and let $\{w_i\}_{i\in I}$ be a family of weights, i.e., $w_i>0$ for all $i\in I$.
 We say that $\ws=\{(W_i,w_i)\}_{i\in I}$ is a fusion frame for $\hs$, if there exist constants $0<A_2\le B_2<\infty$ such that